-Greek Quinoa Salad is a crowd pleasing choice when you're searching for a hearty dish to share at a BBQ, potluck or picnic!
-Think of a classic Greek Salad with the added heft of delicious quinoa to make it a meal on its own.
-It travels beautifully, is just as delicious at room temperature as it is cold, straight from the refrigerator, and holds up for days.
-So it's perfect for get-togethers and weekday lunches too!
+Greek Quinoa Salad is a dish I turn to often for BBQs, potluck and picnics.
+Think of a classic Greek Salad with the added heft of quinoa to make it a meal on its own.
+Since it tastes great at any temperature and holds up for days in the refrigerator, it works as well for get-togethers as it does for weekday lunches.

 This recipe is a riff on my Greek Farro Salad, with all of the same mouthwatering ingredients like vine ripe tomatoes, crisp cucumber, olives, capers, feta cheese, sweet bell pepper, and tangy Greek Salad Dressing, but with quinoa as a base instead of farro.
 It's great for people on a gluten free diet (brands vary on this, so make sure to read the package label), and great for people who love quinoa, like me!

 Quinoa is a wonder seed that happens to be a complete protein, a rarity among plants.
-It's also high in vitamins and minerals and has that adorable little curlicue in the middle when it's cooked.
-Most of all, I love it's nutty flavor and delicate crunch!
+It’s packed with vitamins and minerals and has that adorable little curlicue in the middle when it’s cooked, with a texture like a heartier couscous.
+To avoid any bitterness, rinse quinoa to remove its natural coating, called saponin—though pre-rinsed options are available if you’re short on time.
+I always come back to it for its nutty flavor and the way it adds just the right amount of texture to a dish.

 How to Cook Quinoa

-Quinoa has a natural coating that can cause a bitter or soapy flavor, so it's important to rinse before cooking (read more about it here).
-Rinsed quinoa takes about 15 minutes to cook, covered in simmering water, and another 5 minutes or so off of the heat to become fully tender.
+Quinoa has a natural coating that can cause a bitter or soapy flavor, so it’s important to rinse before cooking (read more about it here).
+You can cook quinoa on the stovetop – it takes about 15 minutes covered in simmering water, plus 5 minutes off heat to become fully tender.
 Then uncover and fluff with a fork before serving.
-Follow package instructions for exact directions.
+But I often cook quinoa in my rice cooker instead – just add rinsed quinoa and water using the same ratio, and select the white rice setting.
+Follow package instructions for exact measurements.

 Other Delicious Main Course Salads